April 14 in Pop Culture History

 1828 – Noah Webster published his American Dictionary of the English Language.

-1863 – The US Patent (No. 38,200) for a continuous-roll printing press was issued to William Bullock, enabling two sides of a newspaper to be printed at once.
+1863 – The US Patent (No. 38,200) for a continuous-roll printing press was issued to William Bullock, enabling two sides of a newspaper to be printed simultaneously.
 It was first used by the New York Sun.

 1865 – John Wilkes Booth fatally shot President Abraham Lincoln at a play (Our American Cousin) at Ford’s Theater in Washington, DC.

 1881 – Four Dead in Five Seconds Gunfight occurred on El Paso Street, El Paso, Texas.
-Marshal Dallas Stoudenmire accounted for three of the four fatalities with his twin .44 caliber Colt revolvers.
+Marshal Dallas Stoudenmire accounted for three fatalities with his twin .44 caliber Colt revolvers.

-1912 – RMS Titanic hit an iceberg, killing 1514 people that evening, and into the next day.
+1912 – RMS Titanic hit an iceberg, killing 1514 people that evening and the next day.

-1933 – Jack Mackay and his wife reported seeing the Loch Ness Monster – ‘Nessie’, although the earliest report was in 565 AD, when St. Columbia turned away a giant beast that was threatening a man in the Ness River, which flows into the lake.
+1933 – Jack Mackay and his wife reported seeing the Loch Ness Monster – ‘Nessie’, although the earliest report was in 565 AD when St. Columbia turned away a giant beast threatening a man in the Ness River, which flows into the lake.

-1939 – The Grapes of Wrath by John Steinbeck was first published by the Viking Press.
+1939 – The Viking Press first published the Grapes of Wrath by John Steinbeck.

 1953 – The CIA started to give unwitting subjects LSD in a search for a mind-controlling drug.